 But first, a little backstory.
 In case you ever wonder what to get me for an occasion, my advice is “Just bring food.”
-That’s exactly what my friend CC did on the occasion of my most recent birthday.
+That’s exactly what my friend CC did on the occasion of my birthday one year.
 She let me know days in advance so I could anticipate and salivate and showed up at my door the morning of the celebration looking like Mary Poppins, only with edibles in her giant satchel.

 Homemade fruit muffins made with almond flour.
 Delicate egg cups fashioned from canadian bacon that each held an egg and cheese.
 The most fabulous breakfast casserole with a secret ingredient (cauliflower!!! — one vegetable serving down for the day!), and a medley of fresh berries.